Swan/Eggplants/README.md

 # Eggplants 🍆
 https://eggplants.org

 Eggplants is an open-source website that serves as an alternative to downloading osu! beatmaps.
 Whether it be the user is not logged into the osu! site, or is on another server and doesn't have access to direct - They can still download beatmaps.
 Eggplants uses both the [osu!
-API](https://github.com/ppy/osu-api/wiki) and [Ripple Cheesegull API](http://docs.ripple.moe/docs/cheesegull/cheesegull-api) to find beatmaps & the [Ripple](https://ripple.moe) beatmap mirror to download them.
+API](https://github.com/ppy/osu-api/wiki) and [Ripple's Cheesegull API](http://docs.ripple.moe/docs/cheesegull/cheesegull-api) to find beatmaps & the [Ripple](https://ripple.moe) beatmap mirror to download them.

 Currently for direct, it supports all sorts of different kinds of osu! links including:
 * osu.ppy.sh/b/